pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1354-55 Processing Parallel Data

+On the weekend I have been studying about how to manipulate data in a parallel process;
+parallelism is an advance topic in software engineering, one of these things that you need to learn when you work in a distributed system and performance applications.

 #### Day 1353 Ingesting Data to Spark by Stream

 Today I practice how to ingest data to Spark using a stream the idea was use the previous built application that